-- □ Is the primary caretaker of such an individual in the above category (Documentation in file) - □ Is engaged in work activities (Verification in file) - □ Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) - □ Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which Opportunity Home is located, including a state-administered welfare-to-work program and the supplemental nutrition assistance program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file)

-Signature of Family Member Date Signature of Opportunity Home Official Date
+Exhibit 11-3: Determination of Exemption for Community Service Date: Noncompliant Adult: dult family member meets the requirements for be 's community service requirement for the following 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that they are unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant Certification: I am a person with disabilities and am unable to comply with the community service requirement.
+Signature of Family Member Date Is the primary caretaker of such an individual in file) the above category (Documentation in Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which Opportunity Home is located, including a state-administered welfare-to-work program and the supplemental nutrition assistance program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file) Signature of Family Member Date Signature of Opportunity Home Official Date

-Exhibit 11-4: CSSR Work-Out Agreement

-Date: Noncompliant Adult:

-Community Service & Self-Sufficiency Requirement (CSSR):

-Under Section 12 of the U.S. Housing Act, San Antonio Housing Authority (Opportunity Home) is required to enforce the community service and self-sufficiency requirement (CSSR).
-Under the CSSR, each nonexempt adult family member residing in public housing must perform eight hours per month of community service or self-sufficiency activities.
+Exhibit 11-4: CSSR Work-Out Agreement Date: Noncompliant Adult: Community Serv vice & Self-Sufficiency Requirement (CSSR): required to enfor CSSR, each none of the U.S. Housing Act, San Antonio Housing Authority (Opportunity Home) is ce the community service and self-sufficiency requirement (CSSR).
+Under the xempt adult family member residing in public housing must perform eight of community service or self-sufficiency activities.
+Noncompliance: Opportunity Home has found that the nonexempt individual named above is in noncompliance with the CSSR.
+This work-out agreement is Opportunity Home's written notification to you of this noncompliance. hours of CSSR ac that for the most recent lease term you were required to perform trivities.
+However, there were hours of verified CSSR activities. e in noncompliance for hours.
+Opportunity Hom e will not renew the lease at the end of the current 12-month lease term unless

-Noncompliance:

-Opportunity Home has found that the nonexempt individual named above is in noncompliance with the CSSR.
-This work-out agreement is Opportunity Home's written notification to you of this noncompliance.

-Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
-However, there were hours of verified CSSR activities.
-Therefore, you are in noncompliance for hours.